rossgalloway/YAM-documentation/new-docs/governance_new.md

 :::

-There are 2 types of governance interactions: DAO upgrades (YIPs) and Grant Administration (GAPs).
+There are 2 types of consensus governance interactions: DAO upgrades (YIPs) and Grant Administration (GAPs).
 Both these types follow the consensus and execution steps, but have different requirements and are used for different types of proposals.
 YIPs are used to make changes to the DAO and GAPs are used to allocate funding for different projects.

 ### DAO Upgrades (YIP Process)

 DAO upgrades include changes to the existing rules or operation of the DAO.
 These upgrades may be proposed as the result of work from a grant, or simply as an idea to improve something.

-1. DAO upgrades follow to YIP governance process, which begins on the [Yam Governance Forum]() and [Yam Discord]() where ideas are initially discussed by token holders.
+1. DAO upgrades follow the YIP governance process, which begins on the [Yam Governance Forum]() and [Yam Discord]() where ideas are initially discussed by token holders.
 2. Once the idea has been discussed, the proposer writes and posts their proposal to the [proposals section of the forum]().
 The community signals its interest and may suggest modifications to the proposal.
 3. After recieving feedback a vote on the proposal can be created on [Snapshot]() (off-chain voting), where tokenholders vote on it.